-Summary of the 2017 Certification Examinations and Renewal of Certification by Continuing Education
+Summary of the 2018 Certification Examinations and Renewal of Certification by Continuing Education

-The mission of the National Certification Board for Diabetes Educators (NCBDE) is to promote comprehensive and ongoing quality diabetes education and support by defining, developing, maintaining, and protecting the certification and credentialing processes.
+The mission of the National Certification Board for Diabetes Educators (NCBDE) is to promote comprehensive and ongoing quality diabetes clinical management, education, prevention and support by defining, developing, maintaining, and protecting the certification and credentialing processes.

-To inform the public, potential candidates, and those currently holding the Certified Diabetes Educator® (CDE®) credential, NCBDE each year publishes a summary of the results of the certification examination for diabetes educators (Examination) administered the previous year, and the results of renewal of certification by continuing education.
+To inform the public, potential candidates, and those currently holding the Certified Diabetes Educator® (CDE®) credential, NCBDE each year publishes a summary of the results of the certification examinations for diabetes educators (Examination) administered the previous year and the results of renewal of certification by continuing education applications processed the previous year.

-Certification Examination for Diabetes Educators - 2017
+Certification Examination for Diabetes Educators - 2018

-The current Examination Content Outline was implemented beginning with the 2014 Examinations reflecting the results of a 2013 practice analysis, which surveyed Certified Diabetes Educators about the tasks they performed.
+The current Examination Content Outline was implemented beginning with the 2014 Examinations reflecting the results of a 2013 practice analysis that will be in effect until June 30, 2019.
+A new Examination Content Outline reflecting the results of a 2018 practice analysis that surveyed diabetes educators about the tasks they performed will be in effect July 1, 2019.
 Questions on the Examination are linked directly to a task or tasks.
 Each question, therefore, is designed to test if the candidate possesses the knowledge necessary to perform the task or has the ability to apply it to a job situation.